canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/using-intel-realsense-sdk.md

 ## Overview
 Duration: 1:00

 We are going to illustrate how to build some [Intel RealSense] SDK samples on an Ubuntu Core image using the classic snap.
-You will be able to hook up on you[r Intel Jou]le and build the samples, explore some of the code and try them!
+You will be able to hook up on your [Intel Joule] and build the samples, explore some of the code and try them!

 ### What you’ll learn
   - What compose the Intel RealSense SDK.
   - How to use the classic snap as a traditional ubuntu environment for developing.